Moxiii/vite-portefolio/README.md

 ## Run
-For run locally use npm i && npm run dev
+- For run locally use npm i && npm run dev

+For run server
+- npm i -global nodemon
+- use nodemon ./api/server.js

 ## Destination
 This is for work on React + discover CI/CD on FTP server